Trump ramps up expulsions of migrant youth, citing virus

 “This boy has gone through multiple traumas, ending with the experience of being placed on a plane by himself and flown to a country where no one knew he was coming,” she said.

 Under a 2008 anti-trafficking law and a federal court settlement known as the Flores agreement, children from countries other than Canada and Mexico must have access to legal counsel and cannot be immediately deported.
 They are also supposed to be released to family in the U.S. or otherwise held in the least restrictive setting possible.
-Those rules are intended to prevent children from being mistreated or falling into the hands of criminals.
+The rules are intended to prevent children from being mistreated or falling into the hands of criminals.

 U.S. Customs and Border Protection began the expulsions in late March, using the emergency as justification for disregarding the Flores rules.
-CBP said it processed 166 children last month as “unaccompanied” minors, meaning they would be taken to HHS youth holding facilities and allowed to stay in the U.S. at least temporarily, and the remaining 600 were processed as “single minors” and expelled.
+CBP said it processed 166 children last month as “unaccompanied” minors, meaning they would be taken to HHS youth holding facilities and allowed to stay in the U.S. at least temporarily, and the remaining 600 were expelled.

 But HHS says it received just 58 unaccompanied minors in April.
 Spokesmen for both agencies were not immediately able to address the discrepancy.